DramaticCollaboration/doc.github.io/docs/synccms/deployment.md

 Web: Directories for static website and resource documents

-- publiccms is an excecutable program, whose codes can be operated by J2EE web container or java –jar publiccms.war.
+- SyncCMS is an excecutable program, whose codes can be operated by J2EE web container or java –jar SyncCMS.war.

 1. # **<a name="_toc22743466"></a> <a name="_toc127369294"></a>Deployments**
    1. ## <a name="_toc127369295"></a>**Operating Environment**
-      PublicCMS Operating Deployment
+      SyncCMS Operating Deployment

 1 Required software